-- · the vehicle is unlocked.
+- the vehicle is unlocked.

-- · the auxiliary heating is deactivated.
+- the auxiliary heating is deactivated.

-- the ignition is switched off
+- · the ignition is switched off

 - the front left-hand door is open.

-- i Do not get back into the vehicle during the refuelling process.
+- (i) Do not get back into the vehicle during the refuelling process.
 Otherwise, electrostatic charge could build up again.

-Observe the notes on operating fluids $(\rightarrow page 258).$
+- Observe the notes on operating fluids (\rightarrow page 266).

-- Fuel filler flap - Fuel filler cap - The fuel filler flap is beside the front left-hand door when viewed in the direction of travel.
-The position of the fuel filler cap is also shown in the | • instrument display.
-The arrow on the filling pump specifies the side of the vehicle. - Open fuel filler flap 1. - Turn fuel filler cap 2 anti-clockwise and remove it. - Close all vehicle doors to prevent fuel vapours from entering the vehicle interior. - Completely slide the filler neck of the pump nozzle into the tank, hook in place and refuel. - Fill the fuel tank only until the pump nozzle switches off. - Replace fuel filler cap 2 and turn it clock- - You will hear a click when the fuel filler cap is closed fully. - Open the front left-hand door. - Close fuel filler flap 1. - (i) Vehicles with a diesel engine and incorrect fuelling protector against refuelling with petrol: the filler neck is designed for refuelling at diesel filling pumps for passenger vehicles. - (i) Vehicles with a diesel engine without incorrect fuelling protector: you can also refuel at a diesel filling pump for lorries. - (i) If the fuel tank has been run completely dry. top up with at least 5 I of fuel.
+- Fuel filler flap - 2 Fuel filler cap - (i) The fuel filler flap is beside the front left-hand door when viewed in the direction of travel.
+The position of the fuel filler cap is also shown in the fuel filler cap is also shown in the filling pump specifies the side of the vehicle. - Open fuel filler flap 1. - Turn fuel filler cap 2 anti-clockwise and remove it. - Close all vehicle doors to prevent fuel vapours from entering the vehicle interior. - Completely slide the filler neck of the pump nozzle into the tank, hook in place and refuel. - Fill the fuel tank only until the pump nozzle switches off. - Replace fuel filler cap 2 and turn it clockwise.

+You will hear a click when the fuel filler cap is closed fully.

+- Open the front left-hand door. - Close fuel filler flap 1. - (i) Vehicles with a diesel engine and incorrect fuelling protector against refuelling with petrol: the filler neck is designed for refuelling at diesel filling pumps for passenger vehicles. - (i) Vehicles with a diesel engine without incorrect fuelling protector: you can also refuel at a diesel filling pump for lorries. - (i) If the fuel tank has been run completely dry, top up with at least 5 l of fuel.